-Inspired by a Greek temple of the Four Winds, the Playfair Observatory, also known as the Edinburgh City Observatory was designed by William Henry Playfair in 1818.
-The first Astronomer Royal to work at the facility was Professor Thomas Henderson in 1834, an astronomer who had discovered how to measure the distance to nearby stars using the “parallax” method.
+Inspired by a Greek temple of the Four Winds, the Playfair Observatory, also known as the Edinburgh City Observatory, was designed by William Henry Playfair in 1818.
+The first Astronomer Royal to work at the facility was Professor Thomas Henderson, who in 1834 discovered how to measure the distance to nearby stars using the “parallax” method.

-Location event organiser
+Location events organiser